Augustus31/voicechess/README.md

 Move pieces by simply saying moves using chess notation!
-All standard moves supported, except for castling and en passant.
+All standard moves supported, except for castling and en passant (I will get to these at some point).